-If your monthly cycle sends you straight to bed with a hot water bottle and pain killers, you’re not alone.
+You’re not alone if your monthly cycle sends you straight to bed with a hot water bottle and painkillers.

-Around 80% of people who menstruate will experience period pain at some point in their lives.
+Around 80% of people who menstruate will experience period pain at some point.

-And for around 5-10% of people, this pain will be enough to disrupt their lives.
+And for approximately 5-10% of people, this pain will be enough to disrupt their lives.

-Since CBD oil may offer some promise as an anti-inflammatory and pain relief method, this has led many to wonder if it could be a viable option to help manage PMS (premenstrual syndrome) and painful periods.
+Since CBD oil may offer some promise as an anti-inflammatory and pain relief method, it makes sense that many wonder if using CBD might be a viable option to help manage PMS (premenstrual syndrome) and painful periods.

 Fluctuating hormone levels are to blame for many PMS symptoms.

-In many cases, period cramping is completely normal and simply the result of contractions in the uterine lining.
+In many cases, period cramping is completely normal and simply results from contractions in the uterine lining.

-But in some cases, pain associated with periods can signal an underlying cause.
+But sometimes, pain associated with periods can signal an underlying cause.

 - Nerve cells in the brain